karatelabs/karate/karate-core/README.md

 The [`exec`](http://veithen.io/2014/11/16/sigterm-propagation.html) is important here so that Karate can stop the node process cleanly.

 Now you can use the path of the batch file in the driver config.
-For convenience, Karate assumes that the executable name is `playwright` and that it exists in the System [`PATH`](https://www.java.com/en/download/help/path.xml).
+For convenience, Karate assumes by default that the executable name is `playwright` and that it exists in the System [`PATH`](https://www.java.com/en/download/help/path.xml).
 Make sure that the batch file is made executable depending on your OS.

 Based on the above details, you should be able to come up with a custom strategy to connect Karate to Playwright.
 And you can consider a [`driverTarget`](#custom-target) approach for complex needs such as using a Docker container for CI.